chrisza4/jarmotion/manual_en.md

 [คุ่มือภาษาไทย ที่นี่](./manual.md)

-Jarmo is an application developed and distributed as wedding souvenier by Chakrit Likitkhajorn and Plawtiwa Niyomrat at 19 December 2019.
+Jarmo is an application developed and distributed as wedding souvenir by Chakrit Likitkhajorn and Plawtiwa Niyomrat on 19 December 2019.

-Thank you every guest for attend our wedding ceremoney.
+Thank you every guest for attending our wedding ceremony.

 This application will be updated.
-We will notify changes and updates through app.
+We will notify changes and updates through the app.

 Have any question?
 Contact developer at chakrit.lj@gmail.com